Public and Private Revelations

 ______________________________________________________________

-Public revelation — the Bible — refers to God’s direct revelation to mankind.
-The Bible knows no time or place borders and climaxes with the Passion and Resurrection of Christ.
-Private revelation comprises all visions and revelations after the New Testament, like the message of Fatima, to nurture spirituality in difficult periods.
+Public revelation, the Bible, comprises God’s direct revelation to mankind.
+The Bible knows neither time nor place and climaxes with the Passion and Resurrection of Christ.
+Private revelation comprises visions and revelations, like the message of Fatima, to nurture spirituality.

-Private revelations require faith that God communicates with words through agents of the community of Faith.
-Vatican approval of a private revelation requires three elements: it is absolutely consistent with faith or morals, lawful for publication, and the faithful may accept the revelation with prudence.
-The message can help in understanding and living the Gospel in a critical period, but the faithful is not obliged to follow the revelation.
+Private revelations require faith God communicates through prophets.
+Vatican approval of a private revelation requires it is absolutely consistent with the faith or morals, lawful for publication, and the faithful may accept the revelation with prudence.
+The message can help in understanding and living the Gospel in a critical period, but the revelation is optional for the faithful’s adherence.

 The Apostle Paul said, “Do not quench the Spirit; do not despise prophetic utterances.
 But examine everything carefully; hold fast to that which is good; abstain from every form of evil.”
-(1 Thessalonians 5:19-22) The Church has received the charism of Prophecy, which must be scrutinized but not scorned.
-Prophecy explains the will of God for the present and the right path for the future.
-A prophecy is a warning or a consolation which helps us to understand and respond to The Signs of the End.
+(1 Thessalonians 5:19-22) The Church has received the charism of Prophecy, to be scrutinized but not scorned.
+Prophecy explains God’s will for the present and the right path for the future.

-Psychological theology entails three forms: exterior, interior and spiritual perception.
-An exterior perception is not a normal external perception of the senses but has the force of a physical presence for the visionaries.
-The vision of hell by the little shepherds of Fatima is an example.
-An interior perception leads a person to a deeper dimension of reality visible to the soul.
-A spiritual perception involves the Holy Spirit’s guidance and is the ability to see God’s plan for our lives and for Christ’s Church.
+Psychological theology entails exterior, interior and spiritual perceptions.
+An exterior perception is not a normal perception but is a physical presence for visionaries, like the vision of hell by the little shepherds of Fatima.
+An interior perception leads a person to a deeper dimension of reality to the soul and involves the Holy Spirit’s guidance for our lives and the Church.

 ______________________________________________________________